kr4kennnn/pollclassifier/README.md

 # Poll Classifier
- This is my second assignment for Artificial Intelligence class
+ This is my Second Assignment for Artificial Intelligence class